Manhattan, NYC, Expressive Language Delay

 What Are the Signs of an Expressive Language Disorder?

-Depending on the age, linguistic development, and affected language domains, the signs of an expressive language disorder can vary among individuals.
-In children, these symptoms can manifest in a variety of ways and affect the following language domains:
+Depending on the age, linguistic development, and affected language domains, the signs of an expressive language delay or disorder can vary among individuals.
+In children with expressive language disorder, these symptoms can manifest in a variety of ways and affect the following language domains:

 Phonology – The ability to recognize and work with sounds in spoken language, e.g. rhyming or playing around with sounds.